tonymullen/TonyMullen-Book/Readme.md

     {"options":{},"indexes":[{"v":1,"key":{"_id":1},"name":"_id_","ns":"Loc8r.locations"},{"v":1,"key":{"coords":"2dsphere"},"name":"coords_2dsphere","ns":"Loc8r.locations","background":true,"2dsphereIndexVersion":2}]}
     ```

+**Ch 5 Things to change**

+For your own Chapter 5 work, add at least one location to the database which is nearby to the university, and at least one location that is further away from the university, so that you can test that the distance search is working correctly.

+**Ch 5 Readme Questions**

+1. What are individual database entries (items in a collection) called in MongoDB?
+2. What's the difference between the command line commands `mongo` and `mongod`?
+Which of these two needs to be running all the time in order for your application to work?
+3. What services is mLab providing, and why do we need it?

 Nothing has changed in Chapter 5 with the front-end of your application on Heroku.
 Your mLab control panel should display the locations collection like this (Add a screenshot similar to this one to your Readme):

 ![ch5](/readme_images/ch5.png)